-Albania: Energy ministry announces the opening of power exchange21.
-July 2015. / SEE Energy News
+Albania: Energy ministry announces the opening of power exchange, SEE Energy News

 After series of energy market crisis and issues with security of supply and grid losses Ministry of Energy announced that it plans to establish a power exchange which will enable full market liberalization and create competitive environment for Albania import dependency.

 Albanian government has announced the opening of the Power Exchange in an effort to liberalize the electricity supply market and other sources of energy in the country.
 The decision follows the voting of the new bill on the Sector of Electricity, as Albania is taking concrete steps to liberalize the energy market.
 Meanwhile, there will also be legal amendments in order to create a new market model.